 This review contains spoilers.

 Description: You can read the full description from the author’s website.
-This is book 1 of the Highland Guard series.
+This is the 3rd book in the Dresden Files.